 MBR2GPT disk layout validation failed

-You’ll encounter this error because MBR2GPT program only applies to Windows 10 version 1703 or later.
+You’ll encounter this error because MBR2GPT program only applies to Windows 10 version 1703, Windows 11 or later.
 So, if you’re running the tool on Windows 10 version earlier than v1703, this MBR2GPT disk layout validation failed error will occur.

-2] If you have installed earlier versions of Windows 10 such as versions 1507, 1511, and 1607, you must run the tool while booting into Windows 10 version 1703 or later and perform an offline conversion.
+- If you have installed earlier versions of Windows 10 such as versions 1507, 1511, and 1607, you must run the tool while booting into later versions of Windows 10 or Windows 11 and perform an offline conversion.

 MBR2GPT cannot find OS partition